DanRuta/jsNet/README.md

 # Network.js
 [![Build Status](https://travis-ci.org/DanRuta/Network.js.svg?branch=master)](https://travis-ci.org/DanRuta/Network.js)&nbsp;&nbsp;&nbsp;&nbsp;[![Coverage Status](https://coveralls.io/repos/github/DanRuta/Network.js/badge.svg?branch=master)](https://coveralls.io/github/DanRuta/Network.js?branch=master)

-Network.js is promise based implementation of a (currently) really basic neural network, functional in nodejs as well as the browser.
+Network.js is promise based implementation of a (currently) basic neural network, functional in nodejs as well as the browser.
 The focus was end user ease of use.

 This project is in its infancy, and more features and optimisations will periodically be added.